alvoskov/TestU01-threads/README.md

 - `get_u01` - returns the double pseudorandom number.
 - `get_bits32` - returns the uint32_t pseudorandom number.

+Functions prototypes:

+- `double get_u01(void *param, void *state);`
+- `unsigned long get_bits32(void *param, void *state);`

+Remember that `unsigned long` may be either 32-bit or 64-bit, it should be taken into account in PRNG implementations.
+This is made for compatibility with TestU01 subroutines and reducing function calls overhead.

 The next fields are optional but may be filled:

 - `get_bits64` - returns the uint64_t pseudorandom number.
 - `get_array32` - fills the uint32_t array buffer with pseudorandom numbers.
 - `get_array64` - fills the uint64_t array buffer with pseudorandom numbers.
+- `get_sum32` - returns the sum of uint32_t pseudorandom number.
+- `get_sum64` - returns the sum of uint64_t pseudorandom number.
 - `run_self_test` - runs the internal self-test.

 The next fields are filled in GenInfoC before `gen_getinfo` is called and used